Background to the West Midlands Investment Zone

 National Landscape

-In March 2023, the UK Government launched Investment Zones (IZs) in eight combined authority areas across England, to tackle barriers to growth at a regional level through new investment, innovation and a range of fiscal levers.
+In March 2023, the UK Government launched the Investment Zone (IZ) programme for eight combined authority areas across England, to tackle barriers to growth at a regional level through new investment, innovation and a range of fiscal levers.
 These zones brought together central and local government, universities and private sector partners to support growth in at least one priority growth area.
 Each IZ could benefit from targeted funding, and tax incentives and the ability to retain business rates growth above an agreed baseline on designated sites.

 In the UK Government's Modern Industrial Strategy (2025), the Government has now grouped Freeports, Investment Zones and Enterprise Zones, and AI Growth Zones, as Industrial Strategy Zones, although with all their original levers and arrangements remaining.
 It has also committed to over £160 million in funding over 10 years to stimulate growth, up to 2034.